 Battery warning light

-Also known as the battery charge light or battery charging system light.
+Also known as the battery charge light or battery charging system dashboard warning lights.

 If this light comes on when you’re driving it indicates that the battery is not charging.
 This could be due to a problem with your car’s electrical system and it could have several causes, such as a faulty alternator, faulty battery, bad electrical connection or damaged cabling.